 In addition, on December 31, 2012, the Company received a letter from counsel for New England Compounding Center ("NECC") demanding, among other things, that the Company indemnify NECC regarding claims made against NECC, including those related to NECC's highly-publicized compounding and sale of tainted methylprednisolone acetate.
 This demand relates to the limited, once-a-month cleaning services the Company provided to portions of NECC's cleanroom facilities.
 Based on its preliminary review of this matter, the Company believes that NECC's claims are without merit.
 The Company has notified its insurers of this claim and preliminary discussions concerning coverage have begun.
+In June 2013, the Company received a subpoena from the Plaintiffs' Steering Committee appointed in conjunction with the NECC multi-district litigation proceeding seeking information relating to the NECC matter.
 While the Company is unable to ascertain the ultimate outcome of this matter, based on the information currently available, the Company believes that a loss with respect to this matter is neither probable nor remote, and the Company is unable to reasonably assess an estimate or range of estimates of any potential losses.